pytorch/serve/kubernetes/AKS/README.md

 #### 2.7 Install Torchserve using Helm Charts

-Enter the Helm directory and install TorchServe using Helm Charts
+Enter the Helm directory and install TorchServe using Helm Charts.
 ```cd ../Helm```

 ```helm install ts .```